LucioFranco/blog/content/blog/announce-tonic-0-1.md

 - Fully featured HTTP/2 client and server
 - TLS backed by either [`openssl`] or [`rustls`]
 - Load balancing powered by [`tower`]
-- Timeouts, rate limiting, concurrency control, etc
+- Reliability features such as timeouts, rate limiting, concurrency control, and more
 - gRPC interceptors
 - And much more to come